tokkonopapa/WordPress-IP-Geo-Block/_codex/04/03/ua-string-and-qualification.md

 ### Qualification ###

-Currently, you can obtain four types of qualification listed bellow :
+Currently, you can obtain five types of qualification listed bellow :

 | Qualification     | Description                                                      |
 |:------------------|:-----------------------------------------------------------------|